-All colleges in Uzbekistan are state funded.
+All colleges in Uzbekistan are state-funded.
 Since the establishment of the Wahhabi schools (based in Islamic fundamentalism), private schools have been forbidden.
 Between the years of 1992 and 2004, government spending on education went from 12 to 6.3 percent.
 Education is not highly valued in many parts of Uzbekistan.
 Programs of study tend to be centered around the economy or disciplines which involve training in industry or commerce rather than any areas focusing on self-actualization such as the arts or culture.
-The focus on education is generally on what will help the society, rather than the individual.
+The focus on education is generally on what will help society, rather than the individual.
 But the government encourages furthering of education to work on improving oneself for the greater good.

 The three largest institutions of higher education in Uzbekistan are Nukus, Samarkand, and Tashkent.
 All institutions of higher learning in the country of Uzbekistan are state owned and operated and there are very few other options.

 Tuition fees vary in Uzbekistan by the type of program.
 For specialties like General Medicine and Pharmacy, on the Master's level, the cost is $3100-3500 per year.
 For specialties in nursing (Bachelor's level) it is $2200-2300 per year.
 A specialty in pharmacy (Bachelor's level) is $2200-2300 per year.
 Clinical residency costs are around $2500 per year and post-graduate work is around $3000 per year in US dollars.

 Eligibility for Student Visas